BRIGHT PINK POM POM FLOWERS WITH LIGHT FRAGRANCE LINE THIS TREE IN EARLY SPRING!

 Planting Kwanzan Cherry Tree

 As soon as the tree arrives you should remove it from the shipping box and water it thoroughly.
 When you are ready to plant, dig a hole at least twice as large as the root ball.
-Place the roughened up root ball into the planting hole and backfill with native or amended soil like our Acidic Potting Soil for best results.
+Place the roughened-up root ball into the planting hole and backfill with native or amended soil like our Acidic Potting Soil for best results.
 Compact the soil to ensure there are no air bubbles in the hole.
 Water the tree thoroughly for the first year until a strong root system is established.
 Once established, the tree is drought tolerant.
 A thick 2 inch layer of mulch around the root zone/base of the tree will help to retain moisture during the active growing season.
-You can apple Kwanzan cherry tree fertilizer annually to help with flower production and to set a good growth habit.
+You can apply Kwanzan cherry tree fertilizer annually to help with flower production and to set a good growth habit.

 Do Kwanzan Cherry Trees Produce Fruit?